| |

 to remedy the situation and clear the violation.
 Citations are

+issued swiftly and fines are added to the taxes.
 Recently, a complaint was filed against a property on Margaret

 Street.
 After the inspection it was concluded that a blight condition